BooleanRelevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond

 Relevant for bond, floater, callable_bond

 The amount repaid at each date implied by the repayment schedule.
 If notional is positive, a positive value marks cash inflows.
 If notional is negative, a positive value marks cash outflows.
-A zero value switsches off amortization.
+A zero value switches off amortization.

 When the field conditions_valid_until is populated with a vector of dates, repay_amount may contain a vector of numbers of the same length and each entry in repay_amount is considered valid until the corresponding entry in conditions_valid_until.